• Students

 Evaluating Media Literacy with a Theory of Change

-A team from the Centre for Excellence in Media Practice (CEMP) will provide a new media literacy evaluation framework, using a theory of change to measure the difference media literacy makes to people’s lives.
+Producing a new media literacy evaluation framework, using a theory of change to measure the difference media literacy makes to people’s lives.

 Poole Hospital map